-Dr Cyana Madsen is a curator, cultural producer, and researcher exploring the relationship between garments, biography, and curatorial practice.
+Dr Cyana Madsen is a curator, cultural producer, and researcher exploring garments, biography and NARRATIVES.

 Madsen is co-founder of the experimental exhibition space, MADSEN SYLVESTER STUDIO in Ramsgate, Kent and her practice uses exhibition-making and material culture research to examine how lived experience permeates worn clothing, and how the researcher acts as a potential interrupter of this biography.